Abner-NM/alx-low_level_programming/0x00-hello_world/README.md

 	* The C file name will be saved in the variable $CFILE
 	* The output file should be named the same as the C file, but with the extension .s instead of .c
 3. Task 3: 3-name - a script that compiles a C file and creates an executable named cisfun
+4. Task 4: 4-puts.c - a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line
+	* Use the function puts
+	* You are not allowed to use printf
+	* Your program should end with the value 0